 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 The 'return' refers to a company's earnings over the last year.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.01.
+That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.39 in profit.

 We have already established that ROE serves as an efficient profit-generating gauge for a company's future earnings.
 Depending on how much of these profits the company reinvests or "retains", and how effectively it does so, we are then able to assess a company’s earnings growth potential.
 Assuming all else is equal, companies that have both a higher return on equity and higher profit retention are usually the ones that have a higher growth rate when compared to companies that don't have the same features.